dumko23/CHI-test-case/README.md

 # CHI-test-case
-Test case pproject for the SHI Softwere appointment.
+Test case project for the SHI Softwere appointment.